 The Environmental Humanities Newsletter is now available!
-Click above for a PDF download.
+Click below for a PDF download.

 Humanities scholarship is a crucial part of environmental research and teaching.
 The environmental humanities contextualizes and complements environmental science and policy with a focus on narrative, critical thinking, history, cultural analysis, aesthetics and ethics.
 For over twenty years, the University of Oregon has placed the environmental humanities at the center of conversations about our ecological futures.

 The UO Environmental Studies Program is a national leader for integrated environmental humanities, making ours the the only AAU institution to offer a fully interdisciplinary doctoral degree in this field, with a stellar placement record.
 Home to two of the field’s leading journals (Environmental Philosophy and Resilience: A Journal of the Environmental Humanities), the university enjoys a uniquely collaborative relationship among the sciences, arts, social sciences, policy, and law, as well as an established record of “public humanities” engagement with local and regional community partners.
 Research areas with outstanding opportunities for interdisciplinary collaboration include bioethics, climate change, environmental justice, ecocritical theory and philosophy, food studies, health, Native American and international indigenous studies, new media, urban environmental studies, and social movements.